ItokawaK/MoNaS/README.md

   ...
 ```

-The *sample_names* are arbitrary strings but do not include characters such as / * \% etc.., and they should be unique because MoNaS will use *sample_names* as file names.
+The *sample_names* are arbitrary unique strings identifying your each sample.
+Do not include a space or characters such as / * \% etc.., because MoNaS will use this value as a file name.
 The FASTQ path can be relative from where you run MoNaS.

 - mode

+Choose your sample type among:

+ *ngs_dna*: NGS reads from genomic DNA (i.e. including intron) \[defaul\].

+ *ngs_rna*: NGS reads from RNA/cDNA (i.e. introns are spliced).

 - fasta